nate-maxwell/nate-maxwell.github.io/_posts/2025-09-19-custom-database.md

 Internal nodes store t number values where t is the degrees of the tree.
 This makes it more ideal for high latency systems such as disk storage.

-Traversing a B-Tree involves starting at the root, compare the target key with the keys in the current node.
+Traversing a B-Tree involves starting at the root and comparing the target key with the keys in the current node.
 If it matches, return it.
 If it’s smaller (or falls between two keys), follow the corresponding child pointer.
 Repeat until the key is found or a leaf is reached.

 If inserting a key into a full node, create two new half-full nodes by moving the median key up into the parent.
 Keys less than the median stay in the left